timpaul/form-extractor-prototype/README.md

 This tool extracts the structure from a PDF or image of a form.

-By default it uses the [Claude 3 LLM](https://claude.ai) model by Anthropic.
+By default it uses the gpt-4o model by OpenAI.

-But it can also use the OpenAI LLM.
+But it can also use the Claude 3 LLM.

 A single extraction of an A4 form page costs about 10p.